onyx-and-iris/xair-api-python/README.md

 ## API

-Currently the following devices are support:
+Currently the following devices are supported:

 -   `MR18`
 -   `XR18`